Best Universities in the Midwest

 Merit-Based Scholarships

 Many Midwestern schools also offer generous financial aid and scholarships.
-For example, the University of Minnesota-Twin Cities has one of Big Ten schools’ lowest in-state tuition rates.
+For example, the University of Minnesota-Twin Cities has one of the Big Ten schools’ lowest in-state tuition rates.
 Iowa State University offers automatic scholarships to incoming students with strong academic records.

 Some other notable ones include: